coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 openai.api_key = "gpt_api_key"
 ```

 once testing is complete locally we now want to spin up a cloud server where you can deploy this code and other bits of code on a resource that is not attached to your local network.
-If you have a lab it's ideal to set it up on a stand alone server or docker container to replicate.
+Whoever it's still ideal If you have a lab environment to set it up on a stand alone server or docker container to replicate.

 # Setting up EC2 Instance for Web Hosting MyCyberHelper Chatbot